schrepfler/sequence-diagram-generator/README.md

-Nightmare Automation
+Sequence Diagram Generator
 =====================

-This project can be used as an illustration what can be achieved with Nightmare.js and it's automation.
+This project can be used to generate sequence diagrams from the command line.

 Requirements
 --------------